 Giving every child a safe and meaningful summer

 The Bergen County Summer Campership Fund is a scholarship program to send children from lower-income working families that live in Bergen County to local day camps.
 Contributions to the fund provide children with life-shaping experiences in a safe and healthy environment.

 Hundreds of working families in Bergen County are unable to afford summer day camp for their school-age children.
 As a result, many of these children spend their summers home alone, putting their safety in jeopardy, and wasting a time when others are exploring and growing in a productive, healthy, memorable way.

-From the beginning, receipt and management of the contributions to the Summer Campership Fund were run by the Bergen County Office for Children.
+At the beginning, receipt and management of contributions to the Summer Campership Fund were run by the Bergen County Office for Children.
 That role has been assumed by the Bergen Volunteers a local 501(c)3 nonprofit organization.

-While the Bergen County Division of Children is the determining agency for eligibility, The Bergen Volunteer Center has recently assumed management responsibility for the Fund.
+While the Bergen County Division of Children is the determining agency for eligibility, The Bergen Volunteers is the fiscal agent for this fund.